neilnmartin/dnd5e-graphql-api/README.md

-[There is a tendency in tech to focus on the tool instead of the outcome](https://www.youtube.com/watch?v=GBTdnfD6s5Q) So why would I choose to build a graphql server in Go, when one in TypeScript would be so much faster?
-One of the goals of this project is precisely to become more familiar with a tool (in this case the Go programming language) and be able to explore writing idiomatic, efficient code.
-I want to be comfy doing what I know (web development) and hope to expand into writing my own CLI tools and perhaps contributing to open source down the line.
+[There is a tendency in tech to focus on the tool instead of the outcome](https://www.youtube.com/watch?v=GBTdnfD6s5Q) One of the goals of this project is precisely to become more familiar with a tool (in this case the Go programming language) and be able to explore writing idiomatic, efficient code.
+I want to be comfy doing what I know (web development) with what I have experience with (GraphQL).
+Hope to expand into writing my own CLI tools and perhaps contributing to open source down the line.